Name: Fraternal Barrow Memorial Complex

 ‘Mogila’ is the word for a small, conspicuous hill (or hillock), but it is also the word typically used to denote a burial mound, or barrow (as in ‘pogrebalna mogila,’ literally meaning ‘funeral mound’).

-Because the design of the monument clearly makes symbolic reference to a barrow – while the English word ‘hillock’ would usually denote a naturally occurring rise – the title ‘Hillock of Fraternity’ seems like a mistranslation.
-(Besides, it hardly sounds noble in English… a word somewhere between ‘haddock’ and ‘pillock.’)
+Because the design of the monument clearly makes symbolic reference to a barrow – while the English word ‘hillock’ would usually denote a naturally occurring rise – the translation ‘Hillock of Fraternity’ is not entirely accurate.

-Google offers a translation of ‘Bratska Mogila’ as ‘Brotherly Mound.’
-But this version of the name doesn’t quite seem to capture the nature of the monument, whose name should imply a meaning closer to comrade than to sibling.
+Google Translate gives ‘Bratska Mogila’ as ‘Brotherly Mound.’
+This version doesn’t quite seem to capture the nature of the monument however, whose name should imply a meaning closer to comrade than to sibling.
 In this context, ‘fraternal’ feels like a better fit.

 None of these translations is technically incorrect, though both ‘Brotherly Mound’ and ‘Hillock of Fraternity’ fall short of expressing the depth of meaning contained in the Bulgarian title.
-For that reason the title preferred here is ‘Fraternal Barrow’: the burial mound for a diverse and unrelated group of men who came together as brothers in service of a greater cause.
+For that reason, the title preferred here is ‘Fraternal Barrow.’